luciVuc/ddg-web-search/DOCKER-HUB.md

 This script will:

-1. Check Docker installation and login status
+1. ✅ Check Docker installation and login status
-2. Prompt for Docker Hub credentials if needed
+2. 🔐 Prompt for Docker Hub credentials if needed
-3. Let you choose the version to publish
+3. 📦 Let you choose the version to publish
-4. Build the image
+4. 🏗️ Build the MCP server image
-5. Run tests (optional)
+5. ✓ Run tests (MCP server and CLI verification)
-6. Push to Docker Hub
+6. 🚀 Push to Docker Hub
-7. Display usage information
+7. 📋 Display usage information for MCP deployments

 ### Option 2: Using npm